 There are two main reasons for enabling production devices to communicate:

 Acquiring and storing machinery status, health and production data enables you to perform machine data analysis to predict its performance.
-Doing this also helps you decide when and how the machine should be used and ultimately, improve its production efficiency and machine utilisation.
+Doing this also helps you decide when and how the machine should be used.
+Ultimately, it improves its production efficiency and machine utilisation.

 Sending commands to the production equipment to control what production processes to perform, reduces manual interaction and decision making within the production process.
 This makes the production process more efficient and more consistent.

-By taking out the manual decision making of which program a machine should run and by having a software application make that decision, raises several keys benefits:
+Taking out the manual decision making of which program a machine should run, and having a software application make that decision, raises several keys benefits:

 - The risk of making production mistakes are greatly reduced.
 This is because the correct machine program and setting can be configured correctly from the product’s routing and Bill of Materials (BOM), as opposed to selected manually from a work instruction.